Randomized resolvent analysis: Randomized resolvent analysis of turbulent post-stall flow

 The full and randomized resolvent analyses are performed on a separate mesh from that used in the LES.
 This mesh has a 2D rectangular domain with the extent of $x/L_c \in [-15, 16]$ and $y/L_c \in [-12, 12]$, comprising approximately $0.15$ million cells.
 Compared to the LES mesh, the mesh for resolvent analysis is coarser over the airfoil and in the wake, but is much finer in the upstream of the airfoil in order to resolve the forcing mode structures.
 The time- and spanwise-averaged flow $\bar{\boldsymbol{q}}$ obtained from LES is interpolated onto this mesh.
-At the far-field boundary and over the airfoil, Dirichlet condition is set for density and velocities and Neumann condition is prescribed for pressure in $\pmb{q}'$.
+At the far-field boundary and over the airfoil, Dirichlet conditions are set for density and velocities and Neumann condition is prescribed for pressure in $\pmb{q}'$.
 At the outlet boundary, Neumann condition is set for all flow variables.
-With these boundary conditions for $\pmb{q}'$ and the base flow $\bar{\boldsymbol{q}}$, we construct the linearized Navier--Stokes operator $\mathsfbi{L}_{\bar{\boldsymbol{q}}}(k_z)$ for a chosen $k_z$.
-The size of $\mathsfbi{L}_{\bar{\boldsymbol{q}}}$ and the resolvent operator is approximately $0.75$ million $\times$ $0.75$ million.
-While the SVD can be performed by simply calling the {\sf svds} command in MATLAB package, it requires more than $120$ gigabytes of memory for the resolvent operator of this size, which necessitates the use of high performance computing resource to conduct the full resolvent analysis.
+With these boundary conditions for $\pmb{q}'$ and the base flow $\bar{\boldsymbol{q}}$, we construct the linearized Navier--Stokes operator $\bm{L}_{\bar{\boldsymbol{q}}}(k_z)$ for a chosen $k_z$.
+The size of $\bm{L}_{\bar{\boldsymbol{q}}}$ and the resolvent operator is approximately $0.75$ million $\times$ $0.75$ million.